cybergavin/azure-cli-labs/az-webapp-sql-smi/README.md

 # PHP Web Application (Azure App Service) with Azure SQL

-- A demo of a simple PHP web application deployed on an Azure App Service Plan and connects to an Azure SQL Database using a system-assigned managed identity (enabled for the web application).
+- A demo of a simple, single-page PHP web application deployed on an Azure App Service Plan and connects to an Azure SQL Database using a system-assigned managed identity (enabled for the web application).
 - Creates the following Azure resources:
     - Resource Group for all the required resources
-    - App Service Plan to host the web application
+    - A Linux App Service Plan (B1 SKU) to host the web application
     - Web Application (App Service)
     - Logical SQL Server
     - Azure SQL Database
 - As Azure PaaS services are used, these services are public by default.
 However, the Azure SQL Server will deny connectivity by default and allow only Azure services (e.g. App Service webapp) and your public IP to connect.
+- All azure resources will be suffixed by a random 5-character string to attempt uniqueness for their names.

 ---